Sang-e-Mar Mar: Plot

 Aurang is now the only remaining son of Gulistan, and the two repair their relationship.
 Gulistan reveals the "mad dog" that he feels is cursing his life, and partakes in the haram practice of usury.
 Shameem breaks down at dinner, begging Gulistan to stop taking interest under the guise of business; Aurang wraps all of his father's accounting books with the yellow sheet traditionally laid over someone that has been infected by rabies and burns them.
 Palvasha arrives at Aurang's house at night under the guise of bringing Shameem food, but Aurang sees through her attempts.
 Unbeknownst to them, Shireen stands outside and becomes heartbroken as they flirt.

 Zarri, one of Pari's aunts, convinces her to set up her son, Kalimullah, with Durkhanay.
 Pari agrees in order to eliminate the last person who knows the truth about Goher's affair, and when Durkhanay's brother Sharifullah, a laborer from Dubai, arrives, he consents to the proposal.
 Durkhanay mourns the deaths happening around her and blames herself for Shireen's suffering; she goes to offer Shireen her condolences, and at her brother's request, vows to cheer her up.
 Shiri insists that Durkhanay look forward to the life ahead of herself instead of craving death, wistfully reciting the days of the wedding Durkhanay will have that Shiri herself did not experience.
 Meanwhile, Sharifullah stays in Pakistan and works for Pari as a zameendar, and at first wanted to remarry Shirreen, but is dissuaded by Pari's hateful words against her, who she resents again for having a share in Saif-ur-Rehman's will.
 Sharifullah forbids Durkhanay to visit Shireen again.

-Shireen does not know what to do; in the meantime Gulistan asks Shireen if she would like to marry Aurang.
-Durkhanay tells Sharifullah that it was her who used to see Gauhar, not Shireen, and gives him a pistol and a Quraan, expecting him to kill her.
+Gulistan asks a confused Shireen if she would like to marry Aurang.
+Durkhanay tells Sharifullah that she used to see Gauhar, not Shireen, and gives him a pistol and a Quraan, expecting him to kill her.
 He does not as he hears the call to prayer and decides against killing her.
 He says he would like to marry Shireen and Durkhanay, and he goes to Gulistan's house to ask for Shireen's hand in marriage without Pari's knowledge.
 When Durkhanay and Shireen meet, Shiri tells Durkhanay that her childhood dream of marrying Aurang is coming true.
 Durkhanay tells Shiri that her brother wants to marry Shireen after learning the truth, but after hearing about the possible match between Shiri and Aurang, she backs off and is happy for her.